 Francis turbines are the most preferred hydraulic turbines.
 They are the most reliable workhorse of hydroelectric power stations.
 It contributes about 60 percentage of the global hydropower capacity, mainly because it can work efficiently under a wide range of operating conditions.
-This video is aimed at giving a conceptual overview of working of Francis turbine.
+This video is aimed at giving a conceptual overview of working of francis turbine.

 But these parametersare subjected to seasonal variation in a hydroelectric power station.
 Francis turbine is capable of delivering high efficiency even if there is a huge variation in these flow parameters.
-Following are the head and flow rate under which Francis turbine is preferred to operate.
+Following are the head and flow rate under which francis turbine is preferred to operate.

 Head = 45 - 400 m, Flow rate = 10-700m^3/s.

-In this article we will understand working of Francis turbine and will also realize why it is capable to work under varying flow conditions.
+In this article we will understand working of francis turbine and will also realize why it is capable to work under varying flow conditions.

 It is clear from the figure that shape of blade cross-section is of thin airfoils (refer Fig 3).
 So when water flows over it, a low pressure will be induced on one side, and high pressure on the other side.
 This will result in a lift force.
 You can also note one more peculiar thing about the blade.
 It is having a bucket kind of shape towards the outlet.
 So water will hit, and produce an impulse force before leaving the runner.
-Both impulse force and lift force will make the runner rotate.
+Both impulse force and lift force will make the runner rotate(refer Fig 4).

-So Francis turbine is not a pure reaction turbine, a portion of force comes from impulse action also.
+So francis turbine is not a pure reaction turbine, a portion of force comes from impulse action also.
 Thus as water flows over runner blades both its kinetic and pressure energy will come down.
 Since flow is entering radially and leaves axially, they are also called ‘mixed flow turbine’.
 Runner is connected to generator, via a shaft, for electricity production.

-Runner is fitted, inside a spiral casing.
+Runner is fitted, inside a spiral casing(refer Fig 5).
 Flow is entered via an inlet nozzle.
 Flow rate of water will get reduced along length of casing, since water is drawn into the runner.
 But decreasing area of spiral casing will make sure that, flow is entered to runner region almost at uniform velocity.
 Stay vanes and guide vanes are fitted at entrance of runner(refer Fig 6).
 The basic purpose of them is to convert one part of pressure energy into kinetic energy.